the-ok-is-not-enough/googleplay/readme.md

 ## How to install?

 This module works with Windows, macOS or Linux.
-You can download, build and run in less than [one&nbsp;minute][2].

-First, [download Go][3] and extract archive.
-Then [download GooglePlay][4] and extract archive.
-Then navigate to `googleplay-master/cmd/googleplay`, and
+First, [download Go][2] and extract archive.
+Then [download GooglePlay][3] and extract archive.
+Then navigate to `googleplay-master/cmd/googleplay`, and enter:
-enter:

 ~~~
 go build
 ~~~

-[2]://f002.backblazeb2.com/file/ql8mlh/googleplay.webm
-[3]://go.dev/dl
-[4]://github.com/89z/googleplay/archive/refs/heads/master.zip
+[2]://go.dev/dl
+[3]://github.com/89z/googleplay/archive/refs/heads/master.zip

 ## Tool examples